Arro/mongo-airtable/README.md

           mongo_database: <a mongo db name (e.g. 'main')>
           mongo_collection: <a mongo db collection name (e.g. 'songs')>

+Run `yarn install` (or `npm install`) and then

+    gulp init

+This will load your records into the appropriate mongodb collections.

 This is currently a work in progress.
 -------------------------------------